CHoeppke/pymaxnodf/README.md

 # pymaxnodf
-Python package for finding graphs which maximise the NODF-metric
+Python package for finding graphs which maximise the NODF-metric.